Great employee onboarding is essential to keep the talent you've hired.

 On the big day, your new hire will be nervous.
 This is the time when you should do all you can to reduce their level of anxiety.

-Here are the steps to include in your new hire checklist templates:
+Here are the steps to include in your sample new employee onboarding checklist templates:

 Give the new hire a tour of the office, so they know where important common areas are, such as:

 This is the stage where you go into a bit more depth about the business.
 Explain how the new hire’s position is funded and the impact it will have on the company.

 During new employee onboarding, you should:

 Having lunch with your new employee will help your existing team members get to know them better in an informal and relaxed setting.
 At lunch, ensure that everything remains professional.
 Team members should discuss their work and interests, rather than making this an interrogation of the new employee.
 Remember, during new employee onboarding, you want your new hire to feel comfortable.
 Ensure that lunch is a conversation and not a Q&A with your current team.